Preview: Louisville Cardinals vs. Stanford Cardinal

 - Kyle Smith joined the Cardinal from Washington State as the reigning Pac-12 Coach of the Year, where he led the Cougars to 25 wins and the second round of the NCAA Tournament in 2023-24.

+- Among all power conference players, Blakes ranks fourth in scoring growth from 2023-24 to 2024-25, improving by 11.1 points per game.
+Only Wisconsin's John Tonje (16.3 ppg improvement) and Purdue's Trey Kaufman-Renn (13.3) and Northwestern's Nick Martinelli (11.4) have more.
+Blakes also ranked fourth in ACC play at 89.6 percent from the line in conference play.

+- Oziyah Sellers has been an explosive and efficient scorer this season, averaging a career-high 13.3 points on 45.2 percent shooting, including a 39.0 percent mark beyond the arc and an 89.3 percent total at the free throw line.
+Sellers slots in 27th in the ACC in scoring and he ranked fourth in conference games only in the ACC at 41.7 percent from beyond the arc.
+Sellers is on pace for a top-five single-season mark at Stanford in free throw percentage (min 80 FTA).

 - Stanford is on track to break two single-season program records as a team in free throw percentage and turnovers per game.
-Stanford is currently shooting 79.1 percent from the stripe as a team, which would best the current program record of 76.3 percent, set by the 2005-06 team, and be just the fourth Cardinal program to shoot better than 75 percent as a unit.
+Stanford is currently shooting 78.5 percent from the stripe as a team, which would best the current program record of 76.3 percent, set by the 2005-06 team, and be just the fourth Cardinal program to shoot better than 75 percent as a unit.
+Stanford is also giving up only 10.7 turnovers per night, its lowest mark on record.
+The previous record is 10.8 per game, accomplished by the 2014-15 team.
+Stanford ranks 15th nationally in free throw percentage (78.5%) and leads the ACC in league play at 83.6 percent.
+The team is also forcing offenses to score one-on-one, ranking ninth nationally in opponent assists per field goal (41.1%, KenPom).

-- Stanford finished the regular season with the ACC's second-best home record at 16-2 overall, including a 9-1 mark in the ACC.
-Duke went 10-0 in the ACC at home, while the Cardinal are one of four one-loss teams at home in conference play, along with Clemson, Louisville and North Carolina.

-- Stanford enters the matchup with the Cardinals at No. 82 in the NET rankings (March 3).
-The matchup is currently a quadrant one contest, as Louisville slots in at No. 25.
-15 of Stanford’s 31 regular season games are currently slated to be in quadrant one or two, including nine in Q1.
+- Stanford enters its second round ACC matchup at No. 83 in the NET rankings (March 10).
+The matchup, with either opponent, will be in quadrant three.
+15 of Stanford’s 31 regular season games are quadrant one or two contests, including nine in Q1.
+Stanford is one of seven in the ACC with multiple quadrant one wins, joining Duke, Clemson, Louisville, Wake Forest, Virginia and Georgia Tech.

-- Oziyah Sellers has been an explosive and efficient scorer this season, averaging a career-high 13.5 points on 45.9 percent shooting, including a 39.0 percent mark beyond the arc and an 89.3 percent total at the free throw line.

-- Jaylen Blakes has led Stanford to a pair of quadrant one wins on the road this season, scoring in the closing seconds to secure wins at Santa Clara (Nov.
-23) and at North Carolina (Jan.
-18).
-Stanford rallied from an eight-point deficit in the final four minutes to defeat Santa Clara, 71-69, with Blakes scoring the game-winning basket from 18 feet with two seconds to go, fading away from the elbow and sinking a jump shot.
-The heroics continued at the Dean Smith Center in Chapel Hill, as Blakes received the ball with just over seven seconds to play before driving coast-to-coast and hitting a fadeaway 12-foot jumper to give Stanford a 72-71 win over the Tar Heels.

 You can follow Louisville Cardinals On SI for future coverage by liking us on Facebook, Twitter/X and Instagram: